23Ruchil/Blog/_posts/2020-06-27- What-am-I-reading-these-days? .markdown

 3. [Let's Talk Money][jekyll-money]: A great starter for those looking for investment advice and save a few bucks to check off that bucket list.
 I was already practicing most of the things mentioned in the book and will share the summary soon.

-4. [Atomic Habits][jekyll-habits]: One of the best books on habit formation and how we make decision.
+4. [Atomic Habits][jekyll-habits]: One of the best books on habit formation and how we make decisions.
    This one is an ultimte guide to become aware about your bad habits and replace them with the good ones.
 Iska to itna bada fan ban gaya hun k physical copy saath lekar h sota hun.
    Next One : B.J.
 Fogg's : Tiny Habits.
 Although I've seen most of his videos

-5. [No Filter : The Inside Story of Instagram][jekyll-instagram]: Although I am not a big fan of Instagram as a product, this books describes how two passionate founders with complementary skillsets decided to take on Benchmarked backed portfolio company.
+5. [No Filter : The Inside Story of Instagram][jekyll-instagram]: Although I am not a big fan of Instagram as a product, this books describes how two passionate founders with complementary skillsets decided to take on Benchmark backed portfolio company.
 Although the initial vision of Instagram was very different from what it has become now (Zuckerbro taking over again), I just love the fact that both Kevin and Mike left facebook when Zuck tried to take over and dominate the vision of the company.
 (Kevin Systrom made ~ 800M in the process)

-6. [Big Billion Startup : The Flipkart Story][jekyll-Flipkart] : Isme bhi, Twitter level politics, but at a much smaller scale
+6. [Big Billion Startup : The Flipkart Story][jekyll-Flipkart] : Isme bhi, Twitter level politics, but at a much smaller scale.

 7. [Steven Johnson : Where Good Ideas Come From][jekyll-Good]: Well, shower and an evening walk.
 Hahah.
 On a serious note, this goes deeper into how we think and how ideas shape up in our heads.